m-adams/mcp-server-elasticsearch/README.md

 2. **Work with documents** - Single and bulk document operations with simplified APIs
 3. **Manage templates** - Create and use index templates for consistent mapping
 4. **Store user preferences** - Remember and recall user preferences with rich metadata support
+5. **Conversation storage** - Store and retrieve conversation summaries with semantic search capabilities
+6. **Development tools** - Generic API access for testing and debugging (development only)

 These extensions are designed for easier prototyping and are not officially supported by Elastic.
 The original server functionality remains intact.